Sherlock (TV series): Critical response

-The show has received critical acclaim, sustaining positive reviews across its first three series.
-However, its fourth series received mixed reviews.
+The show received critical acclaim: the first three series each received positive reviews, while the fourth has received mixed reviews.
 Series one holds a Metacritic score of 85/100, based on 17 reviews, and series two scored 91/100, based on 24 reviews, while series three holds a score of 88/100, based on 22 reviews.
 The first series holds a 93% rating at critical aggregator site Rotten Tomatoes, the second holds a 94% rating, and the third series has a 91% approval rating.
 The fourth series holds a rating of 56%.

 The first episode rated highly on the Appreciation Index.
 The Observer said the show was "a cross between Withnail and I and The Bourne Ultimatum, there is also a hint of Doctor Who about the drama; hardly surprising, since it has been written and created by Doctor Who writers Mark Gatiss and Steven Moffat."
 The Guardian's Dan Martin said, "It's early days, but the first of three 90-minute movies, 'A Study in Pink', is brilliantly promising.
 It has the finesse of Spooks but is indisputably Sherlock Holmes.
 The deduction sequences are ingenious, and the plot is classic Moffat intricacy."
 Tom Sutcliffe for The Independent wrote, "Sherlock is a triumph, witty and knowing, without ever undercutting the flair and dazzle of the original.
 It understands that Holmes isn't really about plot but about charisma ...
 Flagrantly unfaithful to the original in some respects, Sherlock is wonderfully loyal to it in every way that matters."
 The lead actors were commended.
 Critic Victoria Thorpe said, "Freeman's dependable, capable Watson unlocks this modern Holmes, a man who now describes himself as 'a high-functioning sociopath'."
-Following the second series' opening episode, Sarah Crompton, for The Telegraph, asserts that "Cumberbatch is utterly credible as a man who lives entirely in his cerebellum with little regard for the world outside, mak[ing] Sherlock the perfect depiction of Holmes for our times".
+The Guardian says that Cumberbatch "has a reputation for playing odd, brilliant men very well, and his Holmes is cold, techie, slightly Asperger-ish".
+Following the second series's opening episode, Sarah Crompton, for The Telegraph, asserts that "Cumberbatch is utterly credible as a man who lives entirely in his cerebellum with little regard for the world outside, mak[ing] Sherlock the perfect depiction of Holmes for our times".
 David Weigand of the SF Gate called Cumberbatch "A Sherlock for the 21st century."
 Jace Lacob of BuzzFeed wrote, "Back from the dead and better than ever."